UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/IntroductionToSolweigICUC12.rst

        :width: 100%
        :align: center

-       Dialog for the settings in URock (part1)
+       Dialog for the settings in URock prepare

    If you have a dataset with points including tree location and attributes with heights and/or ratio information, this can also be used to generate vegetation data.
 Now click **Run** and two new files that are ready to use in URock will be created.
 The current version of URock does not include ground topography (hopefully available in upcoming versions).
 The DEM is used to derive building heights comparing the DSM and the DEM.

 URock
 -----

 #.
 Open the URock interface (*UMEP > Processing > Urban Wind Field: URock*).
 Here you can make a lot of settings (divided into two figures).
-In your first run only buildings will be included and affecting the wind pattern:
+We will use a wind speed of 4 m/s with a wind direction set to 110 degrees.
+To increase the speed of the calculations we will use 4 meter horizontal and vertical resolutions.

     .. figure:: /images/ICUC12/URock1.PNG
        :alt:  None